 (6) Where an assessment of the continuing lotteries levy is made under subsection (4), there is chargeable in addition to the continuing lotteries levy as a result of that assessment, a fine equal to that levy and that fine is payable at the same time and recoverable in the same manner as that levy but the Commission may remit wholly or in part any fine chargeable under this subsection.

-[Section 104J inserted by No. 6 of 2000 s.
+[Section 104J inserted: No. 6 of 2000 s.
 15.]

 104K.
 Tickets may be given to Commission for destruction